mingtiandu/HEBI-Human-Human-Interaction/README.md

-Lets say you are using Visual Studio 2022, then you need
+If you are using Visual Studio 2022

 ```
 cmake -G"Visual Studio 17 2022" -Ax64 ../projects/cmake/